Spence Cabin

 My goal in wedding photography is to capture the true representation of who you are as a couple.
 I enjoy getting to know you before the ceremony and learning what makes you connect.
 Always up for a challenge, and I don’t mind getting a little crazy if the right shot calls for it.

 Getting married is a big deal, but the wedding doesn’t have to be.
 If a smaller, more intimate wedding is your goal, seriously consider the Spence Cabin in the Great Smoky Mountains National Park.
-It is a 1928 restored oasis, waiting for couples to celebrate their love within their walls, on their porch, or stone patios.
+It is a 1928 restored oasis, waiting for couples to celebrate their love within its walls, on its porch, or on its stone patios.

 The national parks are for all to enjoy; therefore, the park service’s rules must be followed.
 It is required that your wedding photographer have a CUA.
 I have my CUA, a love of Spence Cabin, and I specialize in wedding photography that resonates with your love.
 I’m honored when couples ask me to capture their special day.
 If you are planning a wedding at Spence Cabin, let’s chat.
 The Spence Cabin is available for rental from April 1—October 31.
 The earlier we chat on the phone, the sooner we can get a date on the books!
 I would love to get to know you!
 Contact me today to inquire about availability and rates.